wkhere/stackless/Doc/library/random.rst

    Wichmann, B. A. & Hill, I. D., "Algorithm AS 183: An efficient and portable pseudo-random number generator", Applied Statistics 31 (1982) 188-190.

+   `Complementary-Multiply-with-Carry recipe
+   <http://code.activestate.com/recipes/576707/>`_ for a compatible alternative
+   random number generator with a long period and comparatively simple update operations.